Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: The test setup

 \section{The test setup}

 This electronic system is installed in a roughly thermally stabilized room, typically used for laser experiments, where the temperature is expected to vary by a couple of degrees at most.
-The intention is to validate the performance of clock transfer and locking of a MENHIR-1030 from MENHIR-PHOTONICS AG.
+The intention is to validate the performance of phase accuracy and stability by locking a MENHIR-1030 from MENHIR-PHOTONICS AG.
 This laser system is representative of passively mode-locked laser systems designed for use in Compton polarimeters in accelerators.
 It is equipped with two piezo-electronic transducers (PZTs) for the tuning of the repetition rate around its nominal value of $F_0=216.661555~MHz$.
-The diagram corresponding to the implemented setup is given in Fig.\ref{fig:diagram}.
+The diagram corresponding to the implemented setup is given in Fig.~\ref{fig:diagram}.
 To validate the performance of the synchronization system, the master \idro\ board (MIB) is disciplined by a 10 MHz reference from a Rhode \& Schwarz SMB100A microwave signal generator equipped with an OCXO B1H.
-Another \idro\ board (SIB), locked through a White Rabbit link on the MIB, generates a 250 MHz LVDS signal that is provided to a SI5362-EVB-A from SkyWorks (SIC).
-The fiber link between MIB and SIB can be configured to be either 10~m, 5~km, 50~km or 100~km long.
+Another \idro\ board (SIB), locked through a White Rabbit link to the MIB, generates a 250 MHz LVDS signal that is provided to a SI5362-EVB-A from SkyWorks (SIC).
+The fiber link between MIB and SIB can be configured to be either with two 10~m, 5~km, 50~km fibers or a single 100~km long fiber.
+In the 100 km configuration, the total optical loss budget is significantly affected by fiber attenuation as well as connector and splice losses accumulated across the experimental infrastructure, resulting in a received optical power approaching the sensitivity limit of the transceivers.
+To ensure reliable bidirectional communication under these conditions, a bidirectional optical amplifier is inserted in the middle of the link.
+This configuration ensures sufficient optical margin for stable operation of the synchronization system and is representative of realistic long-distance deployments, where heterogeneous fiber infrastructures and intermediate amplification stages are commonly encountered in field implementations of White Rabbit–based networks.
 The SI5362 chip embedded on the SIC allows arbitrary frequency generation, with Hertz precision, synchronous to the SIB output.
 The SIC is configured with two outputs that deliver clocks at the fourth harmonic, $4F_0$, of the laser frequency and one at $F_0$.
 One of the $4F_0$ outputs is passively mixed (ZX05-43H from Minicircuits) with the microwave signal obtained by sending the laser light to a UPD-70 photo-diode from Alphalas GmbH, amplified, and filtered.
 The choice of filters is not optimal, but it reflects the limited component selection available at the time of measurement.
 A quick check of the measured spectrum with a spectrum analyzer shows that the $4F_0$ is the largest contribution, with extinction of other harmonics by at least 20~dB.
 The mixed output is filtered and used as an error signal to seed a commercial PID corrector.
 The LaseLock$^{\mbox{ {\textregistered}}}$ from TEM Messtechnik GmbH is configured to drive both PZTs of the laser.
 A split of the amplified output of the laser photo-diode is used for diagnostics, such as long-term phase drift and short-term phase noise power spectral density measurement.